Midland Energy Tech Company Seeks Millions from Late Employee’s Estate

 News stories about the case have been featured by the Odessa American newspaper, “Peak sues late founder’s estate,” and KWES-NBC 9 in Midland/Odessa, “Late Co-Founder of Peak Completions Sued for His Estate.”

-“We came across one set of improprieties after another,” attorney John Zavitsanos, counsel for Peak and a name partner in Ahmad, Zavitsanos, Anaipakos, Alavi & Mensing P.C., or AZA, told KWES.
+“We came across one set of improprieties after another,” attorney John Zavitsanos, counsel for Peak and a name partner in AZA, or Ahmad, Zavitsanos & Mensing, told KWES.
 “And as we dug into it, we found fraudulent invoices.
 We found money skimmed off the top.
 Expensive expenditures using company money for personal use.
 It was really shocking.”

 “(Mr. Hofman) was able to go to the Oscars.
 He had all types of extravagant expenditures and, in fact, his slogan was he wanted to ‘live like a rock star,’” Mr. Zavitsanos said.